What is Brand Authenticity? (And How to Build It)

 5. Purpose: Brands that have a clear purpose or mission beyond just selling products or services are more likely to be seen as authentic.
 When a brand is driven by a higher purpose, such as making a positive impact on the world or helping to solve a problem, it can create a sense of authenticity and meaning that resonates with customers.

-6. Quality: Finally, an authentic brand must deliver quality products or services.
+6. Quality: An authentic brand must deliver quality products or services.
 Customers expect brands to live up to their promises and provide high-quality experiences.
 When a brand consistently delivers quality, it can create a sense of authenticity and trust that can lead to long-term loyalty.

 Ninety percent of consumers said they’re looking for authenticity when deciding what brands they’ll support.
 They want brands to have real conversations about what’s happening in the world, but the same report shows that consumers believe less than half are doing it.
 And it’s having an impact.